eprover/eprover/README.md

 - The input file(s) that lead to the unexpected behaviour

 Most bug reports should be send to <schulz@eprover.org>.
-Bug reports with respect to the LFHO-version should be send to
+Bug reports with respect to the HO-version should be send to
-<petar.vukmirovic2@gmail.com>.
+<jasmin.blanchette@gmail.com>.
 Please remember that this is an unpaid
 volunteer service ;-).